 - Being abused or neglected

-- Death of a close relative or friend
+- Death of a loved one

 - Becoming seriously ill or injured

-- School-related issues such a bullying
+- School-related issues such as bullying

 How to Help a Child with Anxiety